Input Formats

 @@@@@@@@

-1. Start with type, height, width headers
+1. Start with the type, height, and width headers

-2. Add map keyword
+2. Add the map keyword

 4. Ensure all rows have the same width

-5. Save with .map extension
+5. Save with a .map extension

-Map Resources
+Map resources

 Download benchmark maps from: